 Apple offers to sell you Apple products using their card at no interest at all.
-In other words, you’re getting your Apple gadgets at cash price, but on a payment plan.
+In other words, you’re getting your Apple gadgets at the cash price, but on a payment plan.
 Not all products are eligible and the maximum repayment period varies, with 24 months being the longest possible.

 The Goldman Sachs Connection

 While the card is boldly emblazoned with the iconic Apple logo, you’re probably not surprised to hear that Apple hasn’t become a completely independent financial institution.
-Their card is actually backed by Goldman Sachs.
+Their card is backed by Goldman Sachs.

-While there’s nothing wrong in principle with this move, anyone who is considering applying for their card should know who they are actually doing business with.
+While there’s nothing wrong in principle with this move, anyone who is considering applying for their card should know who they are doing business with.
 There have been stories in the media raising privacy concerns and potential issues of discrimination by algorithms when it comes to determining interest rates.